mathvie/reaction-timer/README.md

 # reaction-timer

 This is a simple game proposed by The Net Ninja, a course channel in Youtube.
-The project is an vue app with calculate your reaction click time.
+The project is an vue app that can calculate your reaction click time.

 ## Project setup
 ```